Digital Transaction Guide

-Thank you for using Sterling Bank’s internet banking services through either www.sterlingbank.ws or our mobile app (sterling bank wi mobile).
+Thank you for using Sterling Bank’s internet banking services through either www.sterlingbank.ws or our digital banking app (sterling bank wi mobile).
 To help ensure your transactions are conducted safely and securely you should be aware of the following:

 - Sterling Bank will never ask you to provide your username and password.